 Draughtproofing windows can be enormously cost-effective

-Signs include rusted frames, which may have warped or become distorted.
+Signs of corroded metal frames include rusted frames, which may have warped or become distorted.
 Cracked glass, leaded lights with loose cames and small glazing panes that have buckled are also symptoms.

 The most serious issue that can afflict iron or steel windows is rust.
 As the metal corrodes it expands, causing distortion which can eventually lead to the glass cracking.
 But even windows that appear to be beyond repair can often be successfully overhauled.

-Movement can also occur in more modern cavity wall properties in the form of stepped cracking to the external masonry above a window opening; this can be caused by a lack of support to the outer leaf during replacement window installation works (more on this later).
+Movement can also occur in more modern cavity wall properties in the form of stepped cracking to the external masonry above a window opening; this can be caused by a lack of support to the outer leaf during replacement window installation works.